 - Begin to understand an educational plan for continuous learning throughout your medical career.

 The Department’s expectations of your performance are in line with the College of Medicine’s competency based curriculum.
-There are several objectives, both general and specific, that will help you develop and reinforce your procedural and analytical skills.
+There are several objectives, both general and specific.
 You will experience, be taught, and evaluated specifically in the following competencies:

 - Professionalism (P)